Benoît Saint Denis: Early kickboxing and BJJ career

-He won the middleweight (under 82,3 kg/181 lbs) division, at blue belt, in the absolute category, and took 2nd place on the regular category at the 2018 West Zone Championship in France.
+He won the middleweight (under 82,3 kg/181 lbs) division, at blue belt, in the absolute category, and took 2nd place in the regular category at the 2018 West Zone Championship in France.
 He won the medium-heavyweight division, in blue belt, at the IBJJF Paris International Open Gi Championship in Spring 2018.

 He was also the winner of both gi and no-gi divisions in the 2019 France National Championship, at blue belt in the middleweight (under 82,3 kg/181 lbs) division.

 He also participated in two shows for ACB JJ, notably facing Yusup Raisov, losing by points.

-In September 2017, he started MMA initially to improve his SAS close combat skills and tested himself in the Invictus XV 8-men amateur tournament winning the first two matches by submission and the final by decision, against an opponent with pro experience on the middleweight division on December 16, 2017, in San Sebastián, Spain.
+In September 2017, he started MMA initially to improve his SAS close combat skills and tested himself in the Invictus XV 8-men amateur tournament winning the first two matches by submission and the final by decision, against an opponent with pro experience in the middleweight division on December 16, 2017, in San Sebastián, Spain.

 Passionate about MMA, he was thinking of making it his career.
 In July 2018, Christophe Savoca asked Luiz Tosta, a Brazilian colleague to host Saint Denis for a week at his MMA gym in London, Shootfighters, where Michael Page is training.
 The Brazilian confirmed that Saint Denis was capable of launching into professional MMA.